Clutter-Aware Target Detection for ISAC in a Millimeter-Wave Cell-Free Massive MIMO System: Numerical Results

 \section{Numerical Results}

-In this section, the numerical simulation results are provided.
 A two-dimensional view of the simulated scenario is provided in Fig.~\ref{simulation scen}.
-The locations of the transmit APs in $\mathcal{T}$, the receiving ones in $\mathcal{R}$, and the UEs are randomly generated within the respective bounding boxes, and their $z$ coordinates are equal to $10$\,m, $10$\,m, and $1$\,m, respectively.
-The RIS and target position are assumed to be fixed and their $z$ coordinates are equal to $15$\,m and $3$\,m.
-The power budget for each transmit AP is $2$\,dBW, with a bandwidth of $B=1$\,MHz, the noise power is equal to $-204+10\log_{10}(B)$\,dBW.
-The channel's path loss follows the 3GPP urban microcell model defined in \cite{3gpp2016technical}.
-The clutter covariance matrix $\RR_r$ is modeled according to the local scattering model in \cite{demir2022channel} with six clusters centered around the $\oomega_{0,r}^{\textrm{RX}} \pm [20^\circ$, $10^\circ]$.
+The locations of the APs in $\mathcal{T}$, the APs in $\mathcal{R}$, and the UEs are randomly generated within the respective bounding boxes, and their $z$ coordinates are equal to $10$\,m, $10$\,m, and $1$\,m, respectively.
+The RIS and target $z$ coordinates are equal to $15$\,m and $3$\,m.
+Each AP power budget is $P=2$\,dBW, with a bandwidth of $B=1$\,MHz, the noise power is $-204+10\log_{10}(B)$\,dBW.
+The channel's path loss follows the 3GPP urban microcell model \cite{3gpp2016technical}.
+The clutter covariance matrix $\RR_r$ is modeled according to the local scattering model \cite{demir2022channel} with six clusters around$\oomega_{0,r}^{\textrm{RX}} \pm [20^\circ$, $10^\circ]$.
 We have $T=5$ transmit APs and $R=2$ receiving APs, each equipped with $M=36$ antennas and serving $K=5$ UEs.
-We want to guarantee an SINR of $\gamma_k=3$\,dB to all UEs.
-Unless otherwise specified, the RIS is equipped with $N=64$ elements, $C_1=C_2=C_3=C_4=2$, and the angles are uniformly distributed within an angle spread of $\sigma_{\psi_n}=10^\circ$ in azimuth and $\sigma_{\phi_n}=10^\circ$ in elevation around the LoS angles between transmitter and receiver, denoted by $\psi_{0}~(\phi_{0})$.
+We guarantee an SINR of $\gamma_k=3$\,dB to all UEs.
+Unless otherwise specified, the RIS is equipped with $N=64$ elements, $C_1=C_2=C_3=C_4=2$, and the angles are uniformly distributed within an angle spread of $10^\circ$ in azimuth and elevation around the LoS angles between transmitter and receiver.
 The results shown hereafter are averaged over $10$ random realizations of the AP positions and UE positions.
 For each of these realizations, the probability of detection is computed over $\tau=5$ timeslots and $1000\tau$ noise and clutter realizations.
 The false alarm probability is set to $10^{-4}$.